SherinKR/Codeuniq/README.md

-# CodeFuel
+# Codeuniq
-Code Fuel is an online cummunity
+Codeuniq is an online cummunity